jaanos/crypto-portal/doc/localization.md

+#Requirements
+To run the portal enabling localization, one needs to install all python moduls from requirements_localization.txt file.
+After the installation, follow the general running instructions.

 # Adding new locale (link: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xiii-i18n-and-l10n)
 1. Run pybabel init -i messages.pot -d translations -l LANG (where LANG is changed with the short of the locale to be added)